Wedding Videographer Northern Ireland - Best Films

 Let’s look at a cinematic wedding film.
 This is a 10-15 minute highlights video with moments from various parts of the day edited together in one clip.
 This is ideal for sharing online as it is one video as opposed to multiple videos that can be quite time-consuming to watch all of, and not everyone has the time anyway.
 Feel free to play individual wedding videos from any of these.
 They don’t focus on one particular part of the day and use audio recording.

-What’s My Favourite Wedding Video?
+What’s My Favourite?

+Joanne and Michael’s is my most viewed.
+In addition to highlights, they also got all additional wedding videos, including all footage filmed and audio.
 My wedding videos are generally 2-3 hours long.
 You get a highlights video plus all additional coverage filmed from my two 4 K cameras, which I use at the ceremony and speeches.
 This is essential as you’ll get coverage from a different angle and perspective.
 Each video takes a while to craft and is not just cobbled together in no time.
 Each video takes time and care, telling the story of your day through video and audio.
-PLAY VIDEO

 Screengrabs and video capture from some of my favourite wedding videos in Northern Ireland.
-I could show dozens of screen captures showcasing the couple’s wedding day, but I have just chosen a select number of captures from each part of the day, enjoy.
+I could show dozens of screen captures showcasing the couple’s wedding day, but I have just chosen a select number of captures from each part of the day.
+Enjoy.

 This wedding video is from Lusty Beg, as both the ceremony and reception were held here.
 As you can tell from the screenshots, it was stunning, with plenty of guests in attendance.
 I filmed from preparations up to the couple’s first dance.
 What a day!